Reducing the instability of an optical lattice clock using multiple atomic ensembles: Potential systematics associated with multiple-ensemble protocols

 \subsection{Servo errors from phase decoder}

-The phase decoder we employ here for quadrature Ramsey spectrscopy assumes a differential phase shift of $\Delta\phi=\pi/2$.
+The phase decoder we employ here for quadrature Ramsey spectroscopy assumes a differential phase shift of $\Delta\phi=\pi/2$.
 Inaccuracy in $\Delta\phi$ could introduce a frequency offset in the phase decoder (Eq.~\ref{decoder} in the main text).
 In the limit of $\delta\phi\ll\Delta\phi$, the phase shift error $\delta\phi$ will be converted into a decoder error of $\delta\phi/2$, and thus result in a frequency offset of $\delta\phi/2\pi T$.

+We note that the phase gradient across the lattice is $\pi/2$/cm, which means that the phase difference across an ensemble ($1/e^2$ radius of 500 $\mu$m) is on the order of 100 mrad (between its top and bottom).
+However, as we perform a spatial average over each ensemble, to first order the phase gradient across each individual ensemble will contribute to decoherence within each ensemble rather than inaccuracy in the differential phase shift.
+The dominant source of error will instead be inaccuracy in the differential phase shift between ensemble pairs rather than the phase gradient across each individual ensemble.

+In our case, the differential phase error primarily comes from drifts in the magnetic field gradient and any uncertainty in separation between center-of-mass of the ensembles.
+We note that the magnetic field gradient was characterized with synchronous differential comparison in prior works~\cite{zheng_differential_2022,zheng_redshift_2023}, demonstrating long-term differential instability and inaccuracy at $10^{-19}$ level.
+The ensemble separations are well controlled with the data acquisition card with a timing precision of 100 ns (10 MHz clock reference), corresponding to a separation error less than $<0.1~\mu$m (compared to cm-scale separation).

-For a typical phase error of 10 mrad, this would lead to an error on the order of $1\times10^{-17}$ at an interrogation time of $T=100$ ms, which could be further suppressed well below the $10^{-18}$ level using longer interrogation times with a better LO.
+Assuming a phase error of 10 mrad, this would lead to an error on the order of $1\times10^{-17}$ at an interrogation time of $T=100$ ms, which could be further suppressed well below the $10^{-18}$ level using longer interrogation times with a better LO.
 In addition, averaging interleaved measurements on opposite hyperfine transitions, as is typically employed to cancel the first order Zeeman shift, will to lowest order also cancel this error.
-Finally, measurements of $\delta\phi$ can be performed with higher precision if necessary by taking advantage of the ability to probe well beyond the LO coherence time using synchronous differential comparisons \cite{zheng_differential_2022,bothwell_resolving_2022,zheng_redshift_2022}.
+Finally, measurements of $\delta\phi$ can be performed with higher precision if necessary by taking advantage of the ability to probe well beyond the LO coherence time using synchronous differential comparisons \cite{zheng_differential_2022,bothwell_resolving_2022,zheng_redshift_2023}.